Miriam Kilmer has been surrounded by the arts since early childhood. Her parents founded Green Hedges

 Over the years Miriam has developed a variety of distinctive styles, influenced by the medium, subject

-photography, computer graphics, and web design.
+photography and computer graphics.
 Her unifying theme is love for the Source of creation and all that flows from that

 Source, as evidenced by her focus on nature, portraits, and spiritual subjects.